 Most experienced bakers use their noises to tell if the cake/cookies are ready.
 When your kitchen starts to smell like sweet hazelnut goodness, you know that the cookies are about done!

-Once you removed the cookies from the oven, allow 10 minutes for the cookies to cool.
-If you try to move or hold them too soon the will break as they have yet to set.
+Once you remove the cookies from the oven, allow 10 minutes for the cookies to cool.
+If you try to move or hold them too soon they will break as they have yet to set.